 Using Royal Icing

-- Step-by-Step Guide: Mix egg whites or meringue powder with powdered sugar to create royal icing.
-Adjust the consistency with water as needed.
+- Step-by-Step Guide: Whisk egg whites or meringue powder with powdered sugar until thick.
+Add water bit by bit to get the right flow.

-- Color Combinations: Use gel food coloring to achieve vibrant shades while maintaining the icing’s consistency.
+- Color Combinations: Use gel food coloring for bright, vivid pastel shades without watering down the icing.

 Ideas for Themed Decorations